 Due to concerns about coronavirus and the current lockdown, I am now offering online counselling to ensure the safety of yourself and your family and friends.
+I am a Professional member of the Association for Counselling and Therapy Online.
 Please CONTACT ME for more information

 Life can present us with challenging situations and decisions.
 When life gets difficult, it is normal to feel fear, anxiety, anger or sadness - but it can also be very isolating and lonely to feel such emotions.
 Having time out, a compassionate listener, and space to consider our options can allow us to take stock and find a way to move on.
 Whether it's a difficult experience, confusing emotions, a new opportunity, or long-standing difficulties which you want to explore and get support with, counselling can help.